nmady/obsidian-multi-line-formatting/README.md

 ## Settings

+Two formatting styles exist by default.
+To add a new frormatting style, scroll to the bottom of the settings pane and click the **Add formatting style** button.

-You can enter the formatting you want to apply as **Left** and **Right**.
-The default is HTML highlighting (using span tags), since sometimes one colour just won't cut it.
+For each fromatting style, you can enter the formatting you want to apply as **Left** and **Right**.
 You can change the Nickname of the command so that the name in the command palette better reflects the kind of formatting you choose.

-If you want to **Skip some section types**, open the collapsible section in Settings, and you can toggle those "skip" settings for Headings, Blockquotes, and List Items.
+If you want to **Skip some section types** for a particular formatting style, open the collapsible section below it in Settings, and you can toggle those "skip" settings for Headings, Blockquotes, and List Items.

 ## Limitations